Barrett signed ad in 2006 decrying ‘barbaric legacy’ of Roe v. Wade, advocating overturning the law

 Sen. Joni Ernst (R-Iowa), who is in a tough reelection battle, said during a recent debate, “I think the likelihood of Roe v.
 Wade being overturned is very minimal.
 I don’t see that happening.”

-But even if the justices don’t address Roe directly, abortion rights advocates warn that the Supreme Court may take up other pending cases that wouldn’t directly challenge the constitutionality of Roe, but could impose restrictions on abortions that would limit access for many women.
+But even if the justices don’t address Roe directly, abortion rights advocates warn that the Supreme Court may take up pending cases that wouldn’t directly challenge the constitutionality of Roe but could impose restrictions on abortions that would limit access for many women.

 Sen. Josh Hawley (R-Mo.), who has said his support for a Supreme Court justice is contingent on their belief that Roe was “wrongly decided,” met with Barrett on Thursday, but skirted questions about whether they discussed Roe.